artic-network/civet/README.md

 3. ``conda activate civet``
 4. ``python setup.py install`` or ``pip install .``

-> Note: we recommend using pangolin in the conda environment specified in the ``environment.yml`` file as per the instructions above.
+> Note: we recommend using civet in the conda environment specified in the ``environment.yml`` file as per the instructions above.
 If you can't use conda for some reason, dependency details can be found in the ``environment.yml`` file.

 ### Check the install worked